The Top 5 Cities in Australia, New Zealand, and the South Pacific

 Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2020

 5. Wellington, New Zealand

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2020.